[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 The Illustrated Accessories List.

-Part 1.1 The A-Z Range.
+Part 1 The A-Z Range.

 Set A - Set M

-This first two pages contain the A-Z range, produced originally to complement the flat card and plastic figures of the 1940s and '50's.
+The first two pages contain the A-Z range, produced originally to complement the flat card and plastic figures of the 1940s and '50's.
 However, some of these items did continue under the old codes until 1977, and the small balls not only survived under the "C" codes, but ended up being "61145" in the Waddington range.
 This range came prior to my own Subbuteo playing days, so my thanks to everyone who has donated pictures and information for this page.
-The descriptions come mostly from my catalogues dated 1967-69.
+The descriptions are mostly from my catalogues dated 1967-69.

 November 2000: An especially big thank you goes to Nigel Hills whose scan of the 1949-50 catalogue has allowed me to include all the sets that had disappeared by 1967.
 (For the record they are Sets A, B, I, J, K, and L(a) ).